 What to Include in Your Writing Portfolio (and What to Toss)

 We’ve all been overwhelmed the last couple of years, so it’s understandable if your writing portfolio has been overlooked.
 But maybe you’ve recently taken on a new beat, switched jobs, or both.
-Maybe you’re considering joining the ranks of the Great Resignation or starting a freelance career.
+Maybe you’re considering starting a freelance career.
 If your situation has changed, so should your writing portfolio.